SaschaWillems/ModernVkTriangle/README.md

 ## Target audience

-The tutorial is focused on writing actual Vulkan code and getting things up and running as fast as possible (<1h).
+The tutorial is focused on writing actual Vulkan code and getting things up and running as fast as possible (in an afternoon).
 It won't explain programming, software architecture, graphics concepts or how Vulkan works (in detail).
 You should bring at least basic knowledge of C/C++ and graphics programming concepts are required.

 ## Goal